Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+RECENT CHANGES:
+  Uses real game pad (instead of the original "virtual" game pad.
+  Added an X-Drive robot configuration.
+  Tweaks to opModeIsActive() and addition of isStopRequested() to allow while() loop before START.
+  Added Color class with single static method: RGBtoHSV(red, green, blue, hsv).
+  Added distance sensors to all robot configurations to measure distance from walls.
+  Replaced LineFollow example opMode with MechBotAutoDemo, a line follower that actually works.

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.